Mornante/6-Blinking-LEDs/README.md

-# 6-Blinking-LEDs
+# 6-Blinking-LEDs-Pattern
-Arduino controlling 6 LEDs and turning them on and off in a pattern.
+Arduino controlling 6 LEDs and turning them on and off in a pattern when a button is clicked a certain amount of Times.